franklang/docker-frontend/README-docker.md

 $ docker run --rm --pid=host -v ~/path/to/<front-end_source_code_folder>:/opt fzt64
 ```

 If you've executed this command for the first time, it should have created a "dist" folder at the root of your <front-end_source_code_folder>.
+This "dist" folder contains your processed front-end assets.

 * Execute "npm run build" to build assets for production through the Docker image:
 ```shell